swagtop/bevy-flake/README.md

 ## How does it work?

 **bevy-flake** provides two different shells, `default` and `build`.
-They have separate sections they compile to, in the `/target/` directory.
+They have separate sections they compile to in the `/target/` directory, and different environmental variables for their specific use-case.

 - The `default` shell is allowed to use `cargo run`, and `cargo build`, but never specify a target with `--target`.